 Fontenelle Reservoir has an active capacity of 150,500 acre-feet and a total capacity of 345,360 acre-feet, with a surface area of 8,058 acres.
 The lake is 20 miles in length when full and has a shoreline of approximately 56 miles.
 On October 23, 2018, President Donald Trump signed into law America's Water Infrastructure Act of 2018 (P.L.
 115-270).
 Section 4310 of this bill authorizes Reclamation to plan and construct the Fontenelle Riprap Project, which will expand the yield of Fontenelle Reservoir in Wyoming.
-The project will allow Wyoming to develop further its allotment under the Colorado River Compact.
+The project will allow Wyoming to further develop its apportionment under the Upper Colorado River Basin Compact.
 Any work related to the expansion of the reservoir will be funded by the State of Wyoming.

 Reclamation manages approximately 147,000 acres of withdrawn land adjacent to and downstream of Fontenelle Dam and Reservoir that are no longer needed for project purposes.
 Reclamation submitted a request to revoke its withdrawal of these lands to the BLM on December 31, 2014.
 The BLM has reviewed the revocation request and completed field authorizations reviews.
-A Finding of No Significant Impact has been developed and is awaiting signature (expected March 27, 2020) and the completed package will be sent to the Department of the Interior for review and final approval.
-If approved, the withdrawal will be relinquished, and the lands returned to the public domain to be managed by the BLM.
+A Finding of No Significant Impact was developed and signed, and the completed package sent to the Department of the Interior for review and final approval.
+The withdrawal was relinquished, and the lands returned to the public domain to be managed by the BLM.